torvalds/linux/Documentation/process/volatile-considered-harmful.rst

     type of situation.

 For most code, none of the above justifications for volatile apply.
-As a result, the use of volatile is likely to be seen as a bug and will bring additional scrutiny to the code.
+As a result, the use of volatile is likely to be seen as a  and will bring additional scrutiny to the code.
 Developers who are tempted to use volatile should take a step back and think about what they are truly trying to accomplish.